 Bruce Vogt is a Canadian pianist and teacher who has received praise internationally for his mesmerizing performances, inspiring audiences across Canada and abroad.
 He has given recitals across Europe, as a soloist and with chamber ensembles, in such major centres as London, Paris and Prague, as well as in venues in Germany, Italy, Slovenia, Bulgaria and Romania, among others.
 His upcoming visit to Japan in September of 2019 will be his fifteenth Japanese tour.
 He has also performed and taught in China.

 Vogt grew up in Southern Ontario where he studied with Damjana Bratuz and Anton Kuerti.
-Later, he studied in the U.S. and Europe with such celebrated musicians as Gyorgy Sebok, Louis Kentner, Fou Ts'Ong and Dario de Rosa.
+Later, he studied in the U.S. and Europe with Gyorgy Sebok, Louis Kentner, Fou Ts'Ong, Dario de Rosa and other notable musicians.

-In recent years he been invited more frequently in Canada and abroad to indulge another passion – presenting and improvising accompaniments to great films of the silent era.
+In recent years, he has received many invitations in Canada and abroad to indulge another of his passions – improvising accompaniments to great films of the silent era.
 He has played for and lectured on films by Chaplin, Keaton, Lloyd, Griffith, Murnau and others.

 “TECHNICAL PERFECTION PAIRED WITH EMOTIONAL EXPRESSIVENESS… compositions from Mozart, Chopin, Liszt resounded with seldom-heard perfection...
 What is apparent in his playing is the joy he takes in giving to others what he has so dazzlingly mastered..."

 Usinger Anzeiger, ALTWEILNAU, GERMANY